Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Recurrent Extension Phase Transition

-Firstly, different from the pure extended phase that emerges in the standard $p$-wave superconducting AAH model, the introduction of staggered potential will give rise to mobility edges and the intermediate phase for $\lambda<1$.
-Specifically, within a certain parameter range (around $\lambda\sim 0.6$), the emergent recurrent extension occurs, i.e., the system transforms from the extended phase to intermediate phase and then back to the extended phase with an increasing quasiperiodic strength $\lambda$ [red dashed line in Fig.~\ref{PD}].
-Such a to-and-fro phase transition process can even be repeated many times versus $\eta$ [white dashed line in Fig.~\ref{PD}], which is yet to be found in previous reports.
+The introduction of staggered potential will bring about richer phases.
+Firstly, different from the pure extended phase that emerges in the standard $p$-wave superconducting AAH model, the introduction of staggered potential will give rise to mobility edges and the intermediate phase for $\lambda<0.8$.
+Specifically, within a certain parameter range (around $\lambda\sim 0.7$), the emergent recurrent extension occurs, i.e., the system transforms from the extended phase to intermediate phase and then back to the extended phase with an increasing quasiperiodic strength $\lambda$ (red dashed line in Fig.~\ref{PD}).
+This REPT phenomenon can be clearly seen from the $\kappa$ and average IPR $\overline{\xi}$ phase diagrams on the $\lambda-\eta$ plane, as shown in Fig.~\ref{PD}.
+In the figure, one can also find that with the increase of $\eta$, there are still several other regions in the system where REPT occurs, however, the value of $\eta$ should not be taken too large.
+We show in the following part of the paper that when $\eta$ tends to infinity, REPT phenomenon will disappear and the system will display a clear transition boundary between extended and localized phase.

-Secondly, in the region of $1<\lambda<3$ (between two black dashed lines, when $\eta=0$ is of critical phase), when the staggered potential intensity $\eta$ is relatively large ($>3$), the system is easier to enter the localized phase with the increasing $\eta$.
-However, when $\eta$ is relatively small, there exists a region with a large fluctuation of $\kappa$, which is marked by red triangular in Fig.~\ref{PD}.
+Secondly, in the region of $0.8<\lambda<3.2$ (between two black dashed lines, when $\eta=0$ is of critical phase), when the staggered potential intensity $\eta$ is relatively large ($\eta>3$), the system is easier to enter the localized phase with the increasing $\eta$.
+However, when $\eta$ is relatively small, there exists a region with a large fluctuation of $\kappa$, which is marked by red triangular in Fig.~\ref{PD}(a).
 Due to the unusual features of fluctuation, one can naturally expect new intermediate phases and the corresponding mobility edges in this region.
-The more detailed analysis of what happens in the red triangular region will be conducted later.
+We will discuss such regions in the next section.

-Thirdly, for $\lambda>3$, the quasiperiodic potential will prevail.
+Thirdly, for $\lambda>3.2$, the quasiperiodic potential will prevail.
 Now that the staggered on-site potential does not have much leverage on it, the system always stays in the localized phase.

 Besides, the fractal dimension serves as a valid indicator to identify the mobility edge and distinguish different phases.
 The corresponding fractal dimension of $n$-th eigenstate reads

 The extended, localized and critical phases correspond to $\Gamma_{n}\rightarrow 1$, $\Gamma_{n}\rightarrow 0$ and $0<\Gamma_n<1$, respectively~\cite{YWang2020a,YWang2022a}.